stevengharris/SplitView/README.md

 * Specify the `fraction` of full width/height for the initial position of the splitter.
 * Programmatically `hide` either view and change their `layout`.
 * Arbitrarily nest split views.
+* Constrain the splitter movement by specifying minimum fractions of the full width/height for either or both views.
+* Prioritize either of one the views to maintain its width/height as the containing view changes size.
 * Easily save the state of `fraction`, `layout`, and `hide` so a split view opens in its last state between application restarts.
 * Use your own custom `splitter` or the default Splitter.